Budapest is somewhere we have been talking about

 Located on the historic Andrássy Avenue in the former headquarters of the secret police this is a fascinating museum documenting the fascist and communist dictatorial regimes in 20th-century Hungary and a memorial to their victims.
 The external design of the building is also quite striking and it turns the building itself it to monument-type structure.
 Closed on Mondays, this is an educational and informative look at the history of Hungary and well worth a visit, especially if you have an interest in this period of history as I have.

 Tram 4, 6 to OKTOGON.

-Margret island is an island in the middle of the Danube which can be accessed via Margret Bridge.
+Margret Island is an island in the middle of the Danube which can be accessed via Margret Bridge.
 It is a peaceful place mainly made up of parks and recreational facilities, we hired out a pedal buggy and went and explored the island.
-It is a nice change of pace to the rest of the city and there are lots of things to see on the island such as the ruins, water tower and monument.
+It is a nice change of pace from the rest of the city and there are lots of things to see on the island such as the ruins, water tower and monument.

 MARGIT HID BUDAI HIDFO (Tram 4,6)

 Heroes Square or Hősök tere in Hungarian is an iconic statue complex featuring the Seven Chieftains of the Magyars and other important national leaders, as well as the Tomb of the Unknown Soldier.
 It is at the entrance to City Park and at the end of Andrassy Avenue.
 We got off the Metro 1 line a few stops earlier to walk along this famous avenue towards the park.

 After that, we took a walk through the city park taking in the Vajdahunyad Castle and the famous Széchenyi Baths built in 1913.
 The park is quite large and there are many hidden treasures to be found if you take some time to explore.